Manual Execution Time (MET)

 MET shows you the time in minutes that is saved by running flows as opposed to completing tasks manually.

-You can choose between default, automated, and inputted MET calculation.
+You can choose between default, automated, and inputted MET calculations.

 Types of MET

 MET values are calculated and added to the total saved time each time a flow is executed.

 Neither automatic nor manual changes alter previous MET reports.

 MET calculations are set to automatic by default, meaning that the MET will be calculated using basic heuristics.

 30 seconds of MET is attributed to each action block executed in a flow.
 Auto MET is calculated while a running of a flow is performed.

 If a workflow fails, the saved time is calculated until the first block that causes the flow to fail.

 For example, in a 5-block flow, the second causes an error and the workflow fails.
 Auto MET will be calculated as 2 blocks x 30 seconds = 1 minute.